 For our example, we’ll use the Swipe coming soon template.
 To launch the template, hover your mouse over the thumbnail and click the tick icon.

-Your coming soon page template will now appear in the drag and drop page builder, where you can customize it to suit your brand.
+Your coming soon page template will appear in the drag-and-drop page builder.
+Here, you can customize it to suit your brand.

 Customize Your Protected Page Content

-You can choose from standard blocks such as headlines, buttons, images, videos, dividers, etc.
+You can choose from standard blocks like headlines, buttons, images, videos, dividers, etc.

-Or you can use landing-page specific blocks to drive more leads and conversions, such as:
+Or you can use landing page blocks to drive more leads and conversions, such as:

 - Giveaways – Add a RafflePress giveaway to your page with the ready-made giveaway block.

-- Contact Forms – Automatically add contact forms made with WPForms to your landing page.
+- Contact Forms – Add contact forms made with WPForms to your landing page.

-- Optin Forms – Boost your leads with sign-up forms that come with custom templates and styles
+- Optin Forms – Boost leads with sign-up forms that come with custom templates and styles

 - Countdown Timers – Create a sense of urgency with live countdowns.

-- Social Buttons – Grow your social media followers with social profile and sharing buttons.
+- Social Buttons – Grow your social media followers with social profiles and sharing buttons.

 - And much more.

-You can add any of these features to your page by dragging them from the left-hand panel to your live page preview on the right.
+You can add these features to your page by dragging them from the left to your live page preview on the right.

-Then you can click on any page element to edit the content, choose a custom block template, and add advanced customizations.
+Then, click any element to edit the content.
+You can also choose a custom block template and add advanced changes.

-You can include a password input field on your page, so users have to type a password for before clicking the Submit Button to get access.
+You can include a password input field on your page.
+Users have to type a password before clicking Submit to access your protected content.

 To do that, drag the Custom HTML block onto your live page editor.